Kevin Levrone: Post professional career

 Since ending his competition career, Levrone enjoys playing other sports like tennis and golf.
 He has acted in several films and is also a musician.
 He released an online training platform in early 2016 naming it TeamLevrone.com.
 In 2015, he released a supplement line called, "Kevin Levrone Signature Series".
+Also in 2015, he released 4 songs in various streaming platforms.